EnterpriseLibrary/EnterpriseLibrary.github.io/README.md

 ![logo](images/entlib_new_icon_100x100.png)

 Enterprise Library is a collection of application blocks designed to assist developers with common enterprise development challenges.
-Orignially developed by Microsoft, it was abandoned in 2013, but released as Open Source, originally on CodePlex and then moved to GitHub when CodePlex was shut down.
+Originally developed by [Microsoft](https://docs.microsoft.com/en-us/previous-versions/msp-n-p/dn169621(v=pandp.10)), it was abandoned in 2013, but released as Open Source, originally on
+CodePlex and then moved to GitHub when CodePlex was shut down.

-This Enterprise Library GitHub project took to revive the Enterprise Library project, in order to support projects that already use it, and provide a solution to common problems in new projects.
+This [Enterprise Library GitHub project](https://github.com/EnterpriseLibrary) took to revive the Enterprise Library project, in order to support projects that already use it, and provide a solution to common problems in new projects.

-There are currently several parts, or Application Blocks, as they are called, to Enterpise Library:
+There are currently several parts, or Application Blocks, as they are called, to Enterprise Library:
 1. Data Access Application Block
 2. Logging Application Block
 3. Semantic Logging Application Block